 - Internal APIs are invoked by other microservices.
 They should not be publicly exposed.
 They don’t require authentication and are not accessible outside the microservice inner network.

 - External APIs can be invoked by authenticated users or authenticated API clients.
 They are public and well documented.

 - We would like to have a unified and expressive way to define these APIs, preferably with some kind of a language.
-It should be simple for us to do it while maintaining backward compatibility and predefined set of internally defined development style and conventions.
+It should be simple for us to do it while maintaining backward compatibility and a predefined set of internally defined development styles and conventions.
 Anyone reading the service definition should be able to understand what the service does and how to interact with it.

 - We would like to provide easy API access to external APIs.
 Writing clients for these APIs in different programming languages should be simple.